 The Diocese offers its employees a pre-tax Internal Revenue Code Section 403(b) Plan ("403(b) Plan").
 Under the provisions of the 403(b) Plan, substantially all employees of the Diocese, parishes, schools, and other related entities as well as Diocesan priests are covered.
-For the years ended June 30, 2022 and 2021, the Diocese contributed \$0.50 for each \$1 invested by employees on the first 5% of qualified compensation, plus a noncontributory deferral of 4% of qualified compensation into accounts of all eligible employees, up to a maximum of 6.5% of qualified compensation per employee.
+For the years ended June 30, 2023 and 2022, the Diocese contributed \$0.50 for each \$1 invested by employees on the first 5% of qualified compensation, plus a noncontributory deferral of 4% of qualified compensation into accounts of all eligible employees, up to a maximum of 6.5% of qualified compensation per employee.
 Participants in the 403(b) Plan are immediately vested in their employee contributions and in the basic-matching contribution provided by the Diocese.
 Employees are vested in the Diocese's noncontributory-deferral contribution after five years of service.
 Diocesan priests are not eligible for the noncontributory deferral of 4%.
-Contributions to the 403(b) Plan for the years ended June 30, 2022 and 2021 totaled \$280,936 and \$279,880, respectively.
+Contributions to the 403(b) Plan for the years ended June 30, 2023 and 2022 totaled \$330,965 and \$280,936, respectively.

 Effective July 1, 2021, the Foundation ceased participation in the Diocesan plan and began offering its employees a separate pre-tax IRC Section 403(b) Plan.
 Under the provisions of the Foundation's 403(b) Plan, employees of the Foundation that are regularly scheduled to work at least 30 hours per week are eligible.
 The Foundation contributes \$1 for each \$1 invested by employees on the first 5% of qualified compensation.
 Additionally, the Foundation may make a non-contributory deferral of an annually determined percentage of qualified compensation into accounts of all eligible employees.
 Participants in the Foundation's 403(b) Plan are immediately vested in their employee contributions and in basic-matching contributions provided by the Foundation.
-Contributions to the Foundation's 403(b) Plan for the year ended June 30, 2022 totaled \$8,942.
+Contributions to the Foundation's 403(b) Plan for the years ended June 30, 2023 and 2022 totaled \$12,831 and \$8,942, respectively.